 Presented by Australian Council on Children and the Media in partnership

 with Children and Families Research Centre at Macquarie University

 Parliament of New South Wales

 The Chairperson for the day is Professor Alan Hayes AM, Distinguished Professor of Family Studies and Director, Family Action Centre, Faculty of Health and Medicine, University of Newcastle.

-The opening address will be given by Andrew P Scipione APM, Commissioner, NSW Police Force
+The opening address will be given by Andrew P Scipione AO, APM, Commissioner, NSW Police Force

 The conference line-up features a range of international scholars:

 Download a list of speakers' topics and abstracts

 Final panellists include Prof Graham Vimpani AM, Noni Hazlehurst AM and Sally Sara AM, Journalist ABC Foreign Correspondent.

 This conference will be of specific interest to those whose work or interests fall in several key areas: those working with children (educators, counsellors, psychologists, paediatricians, GPs, community workers etc), those working with victims of violence or domestic violence, or with an interest in the status of women, policy makers and journalists.